 Word of Mouth Marketing: How Smart Companies Get People Talking

-So, how do you use social media to move folks through the consumer decision making process?
+So, how do you use social media to move folks through the consumer decision-making process?
 Here are some ideas:

-1. Need recognition – like I said early, we’re a bundle of needs.
+1. Need recognition – as I said early, we’re a bundle of needs.
 Social media shapes those needs.
 When you see pictures of Hawaii posted by a friend on your wall, you NEED Hawaii — in fact, I’m booking a trip there in May after seeing a friend’s honeymoon pics (Jen Consalvo and Frank Gruber from Tech Cocktail — check out their stuff.
 It’s great for tech startups and VCs).

 Social networks also create norms.
 For instance, when I did a project for Disney, we found folks engaged in some friendly competition over who had visited Disney the most.
 This set the norm that it’s not only appropriate to visit the parks several times a year, but that somehow you’re odd if you don’t.
 That obviously increases revenue.

 2. Information search – this is the most obvious impact on consumer buying decisions from social media.
-Folks ask friends for recommendation on social networks or consult social networks such as Yelp for evaluations before buying a product.
+Folks ask friends for recommendations on social networks or consult social networks such as Yelp for evaluations before buying a product.

 4. Decision – yeah, I know I skipped 3.
 That’s because I’m not sure social media has a big impact on evaluations — the weighing of alternatives.
 But, heck.
 Maybe social networks impact evaluations by encouraging more emotional and less cognitive factors in the process.

-Social media impacts consumers decisions because friends can help you find the brand you decided to buy, talk you out of it if they don’t agree, maybe even help find a way to pay for the item.
+Social media impacts consumers’ decisions because friends can help you find the brand you decided to buy, talk you out of it if they don’t agree, maybe even help find a way to pay for the item.
 Social media either helps overcome obstacles or puts more obstacles in the way of buyers who’ve decided on a purchase.